Skeleton at the Winter Olympics

 Skeleton is a winter sport featured in the Winter Olympics where the competitor rides head-first and prone (lying face down) on a flat sled.
 It is normally run on an ice track that allows the sled to gain speed by gravity.

-It was first contested at the 1928 Winter Olympics in St. Moritz and again in 1948 Winter Olympics, after which it was discontinued as an Olympic sport.
+Skeleton was first included in the Olympic programme at the 1928 Winter Olympics in St. Moritz, using the Cresta Run.
+It appeared again at the 1948 Winter Olympics, also held in St. Moritz, but was then dropped from the programme.
+The sport's dependence on a single venue, the limited number of suitable tracks worldwide, and safety concerns all contributed to its 54-year absence from the Games.

-In October 1999, the International Olympic Committee (IOC) added the discipline to the 2002 Salt Lake City Olympics sports program, with both men's and women's events, and has been held in each Winter Olympic competition since.
+In October 1999, the International Olympic Committee (IOC) added the discipline to the 2002 Salt Lake City Olympics sports program, with both men's and women's events, and it has been held in each Winter Olympic competition since.
 In June 2022, the IOC added a third event, the mixed team, to the sports program at the 2026 Winter Olympics.

-Skeleton is so-named as the first metal sleds introduced in 1892 were said to resemble a human skeleton.
-The sport is similar to, but not to be confused with, luge, another form of sled racing where the competitor rides on the back and feet-first.
-Often using the same courses, the racing physics are not identical.
+Non-traditional winter sport nations

+Since skeleton's Olympic return in 2002, the sport has attracted competitors from countries with little or no natural ice or snow, including Jamaica, Ghana, Nigeria, Brazil, Bermuda, Mexico, and the United States Virgin Islands.
+At the 2018 Winter Olympics, Akwasi Frimpong became the first black African male skeleton racer to compete at the Games, representing Ghana, while Simidele Adeagbo became the first black African female skeleton Olympian, competing for Nigeria.